Bankruptcy

 - Borrowing, or attempting to borrow, more than £500 without first notifying your lender about your bankruptcy

-- acting as the director of a company
+- Acting as the director of a company

-- working in certain roles, including many financial and legal professions.
+- Working in certain roles, including many financial and legal professions.

 What happens to your assets?